 5.21 This was established in May 2014 as a joint committee which brings together the City Region's 5 local authorities, 2 universities, 4 FE colleges, 3 business partnerships, the LEP and the South Downs National Park Authority.
 The Board works on economic issues that affect the area and has responsibility for overseeing the Greater Brighton City Deal.
-Together with the CWS&GB Strategic Planning Board, it commissioned the three background papers (referred to in paragraph 2.13 above) in 2015 on the economy, housing and transport to develop a greater understanding of the economic geography of the area and to form part of the common evidence base to inform the refresh of the Local Strategic Statement (LSS2).
+Together with the CWS&GB Strategic Planning Board, it commissioned the three background papers in 2015 on the economy, housing and transport to develop a greater understanding of the economic geography of the area and to form part of the common evidence base to inform the refresh of the Local Strategic Statement (LSS2).